-7 Calculation of number of people includes individuals receiving services within the fiscal year rather than admissions within the fiscal year.
+&lt;sup>10 Calculation of number of people includes individuals receiving services within the fiscal year rather than admissions within the fiscal year.

-Mental Health Services Division - Provides mental health services through 13 Community Mental Health Centers (serving 7 Health Regions), 8 Psychiatric Units within Regional Hospitals and 2 Psychiatric Hospitals.
-The overall objective of Mental Health Services Division is to assist people to lead full and satisfying lives in the community.
-The goal of Mental Health Services Division is to improve, restore and/or maintain the mental and emotional well-being of the citizens.
+Mental Health Services - mental health services are provided through 14 Community Mental Health Centers (serving 7 Health Regions), 8 Psychiatric Units within Regional Hospitals and 2 Psychiatric Hospitals.
+The overall objective of Mental Health Services is to assist people to lead full and satisfying lives in the community.
+The goal of Mental Health Services is to improve, restore and/or maintain the mental and emotional well-being of the citizens.
 Programs and/or services are provided in the following areas:

-- Prevention
+- Prevention:

-- Treatment
+- Treatment:

-- Rehabilitation
+- Rehabilitation;

-- Maintenance
+- Maintenance;

-- Promotion
+- Promotion.

-The Mental Health Services Division provides services in every aspect of the "Employability Continuum" from preparation for employment to finding employment and/or to employment maintenance.
+Mental Health Services are provided in many aspects of the "Employability Continuum" from preparation for employment to finding employment and/or to employment maintenance.
 Interventions include:

-- Life skills development
+- Life skills development;

-- Social skills development
+- Social skills development;

-- Resume writing

-- Interview preparation

-- Coping with job related stress
+- Coping with job related stress;

-- Case management
+- Case management;

-- Rehabilitation support
+- Rehabilitation support;

-- Rehabilitation supplies
+- Rehabilitation supplies;

-- Transportation to the workplace

-- Partnering with community agencies who offer vocational programs
+- Partnering with community agencies who offer vocational programs.